 Step 5: Out-turn on exit

 This is the magic bit.
-From the information you’ve added the calculator has worked out the net benefit for each recipient for both EMI and for growth shares.
+From the information you’ve added the calculator has worked out the net benefit for each recipient for both unapproved options and for growth shares.
 So you can easily see which one works out best for your shareholders.

 If you’re ready, go ahead and get started comparing growth shares and unapproved options.
 But if you want a bit more information first, keep on reading.